- Overview and Highlights

 Art of the Ancient Americas

-This collection comprises approximately 1,500 objects, crossing cultural boundaries from the Olmec to the Inca and spanning more than 3,000 years.
-Its strength lies in the art of the Maya and their predecessors and also includes strong representative holdings from Costa Rica, West Mexico, and the Andean regions.
+The Gallery’s collection of art from the ancient Americas comprises approximately 1,500 objects, crossing cultural boundaries from the Olmec to the Inca and spanning more than 3,000 years.
+Its strength lies in the art of the Maya and their predecessors.
+The collection also includes strong representative holdings from Costa Rica, West Mexico, and the Andean regions.

 About Art of the Ancient Americas